ojha-prashant/side_scroller_game/README.md

 # side_scroller_game
-a 2d browser game made in javascript where players have to score a points under given time
+a 2d browser game made in javascript where players have to score certain  points under given time